Updated on June 14, 2025

 - Option to repay the loan after harvest without stress.

 You pay interest only on the amount you use, not the full limit.
+The KCC number on your card is essential for all transactions and inquiries.

 Farmers often take loans from moneylenders or local sources because banks are slow or complicated.
 KCC was made to change that.
-Once you get the card, you can focus on your crops, not on finding cash or worrying about high interest.

 Here’s why KCC works for farmers like you: